QMaiNguyen/Udacity-1st-PJ/README.md

 ### Instalation <a name="installation"></a>
 The code is saved in .ipynb file and can be run with any tool that support this file format.
+The notebook uses only basic data libraries:
+- pandas
+- numpy
+- matplotlib

 ### Project Motivation <a name="motivation"></a>
 While exploring the stackoverflow 2021 dataset, I focused on the programming languages and as a fresh developer, I tried to answer the questions below: